CGMcDougall/ShmupGame/README.txt

 	Written in C++, with OpenGL.

 Compilation:
-	Use cmake to compile with the libraries included in the libraries folder.
+	Use cmake to compile with the external libraries included in the libraries folder.
+Glm not included in libraries folder and is required.
+	All libraries are external libraries written and provided by others.

 Controls: